wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

    * Retail &amp; Consumer Goods
    * Other

 <a name="Domains"></a>

-### DNS Domain Names
+### Salesforce.com and Force.com

-Salesforce, as a company, owns these domain names (some product offerings have their own domain, but some don't):
+Salesforce, as a company, owns several domain names (some product offerings have their own domain, but some don't):

    * <a target="_blank" href="https://www.salesforce.com/">Salesforce.com</a> [<a target="_blank" href="https://status.salesforce.com/">status</a>]